YJunZheng/WaterlooWorks-Automation-Tools/Other/README.md

 How to use:
 1. Make sure you are logged into Waterloo Works
+2. Make sure that you have a default package created
-2. Make sure to change the environment variable: ``username`` to your machine's username
+3. Make sure to change the environment variable: ``username`` to your machine's username
-3. Make sure you close all chrome tabs
+4. Make sure you close all chrome tabs
-4. Run the script
+5. Run the script
-5. Enjoy :)
+6. Enjoy :)

 # Tool to compare two lists